6 Things That Helped Me Lose Over 100 Lbs And Keep It Off Over 10 Years

-I want to share 6 things that helped me lose over 100 lbs and keep it off over 4 years.
-I know I have mentioned my weight loss before, but, I wanted to revisit it and offer these suggestions that worked for me to lose my weight and get healthier.
+I want to share 6 things that helped me lose over 100 lbs and keep it off over 10 years, now.
+I know I have mentioned my weight loss journey before, but I wanted to revisit it and offer these simple changes and suggestions that worked for me to lose my weight and get healthier.

-I know many people right now are struggling with their weight and with leading a more healthy lifestyle and cleaning up their diet.
-Hopefully my story helps motivate someone to take their health more seriously.
+I know many people right now are struggling with their body weight and with leading a more active life with a healthy diet, making healthier choices and lifestyle decisions.
+Hopefully, my story helps motivate someone to take their overall health more seriously.

 A few years back I was over 100 lbs overweight but thought I was healthy as a horse.
-I ate what I wanted which included many carbs for me, sweets were not my problem, carbs were.
+I ate what I wanted which included many carbs for me, sweets were not my problem, carbs were they had a huge impact.
 I could eat a potato mashed, fried, run over with a car, I didn’t care, I just wanted them!

 I went back to the Dr. to see if they made a mistake.
 Here’s a dramatic recreation of the conversation.